FEATURED CREDIT CARDS

 How Experian Boost works

-2. Verify eligible payments: Experian's secure technology scans your bank transactions for up to two years of eligible payments.
-You will then confirm the on-time payments you want to be added to your credit file.
+• Verify eligible payments: Experian scans your bank transactions for up to two years of eligible payments.
+You confirm the on-time payments to add to your credit file.

 Who can benefit from Experian Boost?

-• Consumers with a "thin" credit file: If you have little or no credit history, Experian Boost can help you establish a positive payment record and may even help you become "scoreable".
+• Consumers with a thin credit file: Experian Boost can help establish a positive payment record and make you "scoreable".

-• Consumers with a poor or fair credit score: If your score is in the lower ranges, Experian Boost can provide a meaningful bump.
-Experian research shows that consumers with poor FICO® scores saw an average increase of 22 points, and many moved into a higher credit score range.
+• Consumers with poor or fair credit: Consumers with lower FICO scores saw an average increase of 22 points, sometimes moving into a higher score range.

-Experian Boost can factor in on-time payments for a variety of household bills:
+Experian Boost can factor in on-time payments for:

 • Mobile and landline phone bills